 - disrupting a class;

 - inappropriate language;

 - school uniform violation;

 - tardiness to school;

 - failure to report for a teacher detention;

-- presence in corridors, stairwells, or bathrooms without permission while classes are in session;

-- loitering in the parking lot;

-- failure to follow fire drill procedures;

-- violation of Dining Hall procedures;

-- failure to display official St. Paul parking sticker on vehicle
+- presence in corridors, stairwells, or bathrooms without permission while classes are in session; - loitering in the parking lot; - violation of Dining Hall procedures; - failure to display official St. Paul parking sticker on vehicle - any other offense considered serious enough to warrant such action.

-- disruptive behavior at home or away athletic contests or extracurricular activities;

-- any other offense considered serious enough to warrant such action.